-5.3 Election Commission of India : Composition and Organization if any, as the President may from time to time fix...
+Article 324 clause (2) provides : "The Election Commission shall consist of the Chief Election Commissioner and such number of other Election Commissioners, if any, as the President may from time to time fix...
 On October 1, 1993 the Election Commission was enlarged through a Presidential Ordinance.
 Two Election Commissioners Dr. M.S.
 Gill and Mr. G.V.G.
 Krishnamurthy were appointed and given position and status at par to the office of Chief Election Commissioners.
 On October 27, 1993 the Chief Election Commissioner Mr. T.N.
 Seshan, challenged the ordinance of October 1, 1993 in the Supreme Court, urging to declare the Ordinance arbitrary, unconstitutional and void.
 Mr. Seshan's main contention was that the framers of the Constitution did not intend to equate the office of the Chief Election Commissioner with those of the other Election Commissioners.
-Therefore, Section 9 and Section 10 of the Ordinance is wholly ultra vires of the Constitution, as well as spirit of the Article 324 of the Constitution of India as envisaged by the Constitution makers.
-The aggrieved Chief Election Commissioner in his petition, submitted that the entire independence of the Election Commission can be fractured by the decision arrived at by two Election Commissioners who are appointed and removed at the will of the government.46 The Supreme Court, passed an interim order on November 15, 1993 and ruled that the Chief Election Commissioner shall remain in overall control of the Commission's work and he may ascertain the views of other Commissioners but these will not be binding on him.
+Therefore, Section 9 and Section 10 of the Ordinance is wholly ultra vires of the Constitution makers.
+The aggrieved

+Chief Election Commissioner in his petition, submitted that the entire independence of the Election Commission can be fractured by the decision arrived at by two Election Commissioners who are appointed and removed at the will of the government.46 The Supreme Court, passed an interim order on November 15, 1993 and ruled that the Chief Election Commissioner shall remain in overall control of the Commission's work and he may ascertain the views of other Commissioners but these will not be binding on him.